pritishgp/Business-Performance-PowerBI-Dashboard/README.md

 Operations Performed - Data Gathering, Data Transformation, DAX, Data Visualization, Sharing Insights.

+For purpose of making this dashboard, KPI's were enlisted that were Sales, Gross Sales , COGS and Profit for the FY.
+Secondary Bar graph were added for Country wise sales and Tables added for Top 3 products segment wise sales.
+Slicers were added Country, Discount Bands, Products, Segments and Quarter.
+Bar Chart was added for month wise sales but tweaked with DAX formulation to show sales as per American Fiscal Year i.e. (April-March) instead of January to December.
+Also, Quarters were added accordingly.

+INSIGHTS
+1. October was the best month where Sales were at its peak for 2021 and 2022.
+2. For 2022 USA recorded highest sales for the business whereas for 2021 Germany recorded the highest sales.
+3. Under Enterprise segment with all the three products i.e. VTT, Velo and Paseo.
+The business suffered loss in all 3 of them.
+However, when combined overall business was in a healthy profit.

 It was a great experience for me and amazing project to work upon.
 Huge Thanks to Abhishek Agarrwal - Data Science Tutorial - YT for this dataset and his incredible guidance.

 Kindly share your feedbacks and suggestions regarding this project.